MonaAAlshehri/Zoom.Module_Autopsy.Plugin/README.md

 This ingest module used to decrypt Zoom database and process Zoom artifacts.

 ## the project has two scripts:
+### 1. Zoom_key.py
+### -------------
 •	The first tool for retrieving the keys called zoom_keys.py.
 The remote key part was based by the following tool script used code written by” Alba Mendez” https://github.com/mildsunrise/protobuf-inspector.git .
 To run, with Python 3.7 is needed with the following Python modules installed: dpapick3, Crypto, pathlib, blackboxprotobuf, configparser, hashlib, os,requests, sys, urllib.
+#### Local Key:

+`local  <Microsoft/Protect/SID folder> <Zoom.us.ini> <optional windows password>`

+zoom_keys.py is the first tool that retrieve the users' local keys using python 3.7.
+DPAPIck3 library, will be used to retrieve the local key, allowing offline decryption of DPAPI structures, regardless the type of the zoom account (e.g. SSO,Google or Basic).
+Investigators must pass `SID folder` from Active directory and `Zoom.us.ini` as the main inputs to fetch the local Key.

+#### Remote Key:

+`remote [ basic/sso/google] <zoom login> <zoom password>`

+the code will re-login into zoom.us/login to get the HTTP response `resp`, then the HTTP response will be decoded using `blackboxprotobuf.decode\_`message(resp)  function, which allow us to get the specific part that related to the remote key and user information.

+		resp\_decoded = blackboxprotobuf.decode\_message(resp)[0]

+		remote\_key = resp\_decoded['5']['95'].decode("utf-8")

+### 2.Add-On Module:  Zoom Module
-•	The second tool in the repository composes the add-on modules.
+The second tool in the repository composes the add-on modules.
 Downloading and placing it in the appropriate directory is all that's needed (the ingest module that run on Autopsy Version 4.18.0).

 ## Experimental Environment:
 This study is based on Windows 10 operating system environments which use VMware virtual machine software on PCs.
 Each of the virtual machines is equipped with 64-bit Windows 10 industrial version, both in 64-bit and 32-bit versions.
 Later, Zoom version 5.7.4 was installed to enable zoom features directly in the application.
 Table 1 illustrates the software listed above.